 The Eiði 1 project involved building a dam in the lake Eyðisvatn, building a hydroelectric power plant in Eiði, and digging tunnels north to Svínabotn and Norðskála.
 The first turbine at the Eiði plant was started on April 28, 1987.

 During the first half of the 1990s the financial crisis resulted in a pause in developments.
-Work on Eiði 3 started in 1997.
-This work involved building a tunnel eastwards from Eiðisvatn to the river Stórá, situated above Funning, and then southwards to the river Vesturdalsá Millum Fjarða.
+The work on Eiði 3 started in 1997.
+This work involved building a tunnel eastwards from Eiðisvatn to the river Stórá, situated above Funningur, and then southwards to the river Vesturdalsá Millum Fjarða.
 The work on Eiði 3 was done in February 2000.

 The hydroelectric power demand in Eysturoy will be fully supplied when projects Eiði 2 and Eiði 4 are carried through.
 This work involves building tunnels on the south part of Eysturoy.